Home > Patient Information > Dermatology > Laser & Radiofrequency > Intense Pulsed Light Therapy

 POSTOPERATIVE COURSE:

 The treated area will be red for a few hours after treatment.
-Cold packs, aloe vera and other cooling preparations may be applied to ease any discomfort.
+Aloe vera or light moisturisers may be applied to ease any discomfort.
+You may apply moisturiser over the treated area straight away.
 Your skin usually feels tight and somewhat irritated like mild sunburn for a few days.
-You may apply moisturiser and cosmetics over the treated area.
-If you have had treatment near the eyes, you will develop some swelling the next day & this will last for a few days around the eyes.
-If you have had freckles in the area treated, these will usually darken and peel off in the week after treatment.
-If crusting occurs, apply Vaseline frequently and notify me.
-It is important that you avoid sun exposure and use sun block for 4 weeks prior to your treatment, throughout the course of treatment and for 2 months following your last treatment to prevent the development of freckling in the treated area.
+Treatment near the eyes usually causes mild swelling, lasting for a few days.
+Treated freckles in the area usually darken and peel off in the week after treatment, especially after the first treatment.
+If crusting occurs, apply Vaseline frequently and notify us, it will usually last 1-2 weeks.
+It is important to avoid sun exposure and use sun block SPF 50+ for 4 weeks before your treatment, throughout the course of treatment and for at least 3 months following your last treatment to prevent the development or recurrence of pigmentation and freckling in the treated area.

 COMPLICATIONS:

-Some problems are resistant to treatment and may require either repeated treatments or a change to a different laser system.
-Most problems will recur after a few years and can be treated again.
+Some problems are resistant to treatment and may require extra treatments (e.g. nose) or a change to a different laser system.
+In particular, freckles and larger brown spots may not always respond to IPL.
+Most problems will gradually recur but annual maintenance therapy can prevent this.
 Changes in skin colour including darkening, freckling and lightening may occur and are more common in darker skin.
-In some areas, particularly the neck, you may notice patterning or a line between treated and untreated areas.
-This will usually be evident only between the first and second treatments and will be remedied by the second treatment.
 Uncommon complications include prolonged redness, severe swelling, blistering, scabbing, bruising, scarring and permanent hair loss in the treated area.
 Tattoos, including permanent makeup, may be damaged by the treatment.